HorizonPoint528/weather-app/README.md

 What is done right now:
 1. background
-2, Search Location bar working with JSON being in the console.log
+2. Search Location bar working with JSON being in the console.log
+3. Information dynamically updated when searched

 What needs to be done:
-Update information when location searched
+Include symbols such as suns and clouds for description